mn416/QPULib/README.md

 QPULib provides a simple mechanism to execute the same kernel on multiple QPUs in parallel: before invoking a kernel `k`, call `k.setNumQPUs(n)` to use `n` QPUs.
-Of course, for this to be useful the programmer needs a way to tell each QPU to compute a different part of the overall result.
+For this to be useful the programmer needs a way to tell each QPU to compute a different part of the overall result.
 Accordingly,
 QPULib provides the `me()` function which returns the unique id of the